Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 This, however, adds a whole lot more of security concerns, especially in environments with different independent devisions under the same domain suffix.

+# Document Status

+Note to RFC Editor: Remove this section before publication.

+## Change History

+-00: Initial draft version

+## Missing Specs

+* Error codes and Error handling
+* Key derivation for i.e. WPA2
+  * Will be exported from TLS layer, maybe include some information from the FIDO exchange to bind it to the FIDO exchange?

 # Acknowledgments
 {:numbered="false"}